Sujal-Rana-88/Burstfire/README.md

 ## Gameplay Notes
 - Server simulates movement, collisions against hard walls, hitscan, health, and respawn.
 - Client predicts locally and reconciles with snapshot acks; renders other players as capsules; shows your gun in first-person.
-- Map: Small boxed arena with interior obstacles that match server collision volumes.
+- Map: Expanded DOOM-style arena (56x56 units) with multiple rooms, corridors, Swordigo-inspired 3D aesthetics, dynamic lighting, and a realistic starry sky visible from above.

 ## Rebuilding Native Addon
 If you change C++ code: